UKAS Calibration Services

 How is UKAS calibration different to ISO 9001?

 UKAS calibration can be considered traceable just as ISO 9001:2017, however, the main difference between the two standards is that UKAS calibration procedures are carried out under an ISO/IEC 17025 quality system by a laboratory that has been audited and accredited by UKAS.

 To become UKAS accredited, laboratories have to meet a very high level of requirements.

 Due to the high level of the UKAS standard, there are a raft of areas that are audited against; these include employee training, procedures and the labs facilities.
 UKAS audits once a year to ensure these high levels are being upheld and surpassed.

 Why do I need UKAS?

 Here are some scenarios where it maybe required for you to choose a UKAS calibration on your balance or weighing machine.

-Industry: Industries where safety is a critical aspect such as aerospace automotive, oil and gas, and pharmaceuticals would probably require UKAS calibration due to the extra level of stringent tests required.
+Industry: Industries where safety is a critical aspect such as aerospace, automotive, oil and gas, and pharmaceuticals would likely require UKAS calibration due to the extra level of stringent tests required.

-Customers: Depending on the industry your clients may require you to have a UKAS accredited calibration laboratory carrying out your traceable certification, one of our clients manufacturers cable ties, as these are then used by the automotive industry their client instructed them to have traceability of the calibrations to UKAS standards.
+Customers: Depending on the industry, your clients may require you to have a UKAS accredited calibration laboratory carrying out your traceable certification.
+For example, one of our clients manufacturers cable ties and as these are then used by the automotive industry, their client instructed them to have traceability of the calibrations to UKAS standards.

-If you require any further information on what calibration standard is suitable for you then please do not hesitate to contact one of our service team who are experienced in UKAS work and can give you advice on what your options are.
+If you require any further information on what calibration standard is suitable for you then please do not hesitate to contact a member of our service team who are experienced in UKAS work and can give you advice on what your options are.